-- That certain behavioral problems might result.
+- Certain behavioral problems might result.

 Most people should know by now that failure to spay & neuter is the number one cause of the pet population explosion.
 Indeed, female cats barely kittens themselves commonly give birth, and male cats as young as four months have been known to impregnate willing queens.
 Cat caregivers who wait the traditional six to eight months for the surgery are playing a game of Russian Roulette, and only serving to exacerbate the problem.